BombayV/qbcore.github.io/tutorials.md

 # QBCore Tutorials
 Here you can find tutorials about everything related to QBCore + some extra ones about FiveM.
-We will add the most updated ones or the ones with the most useful information
+We will add the most updated ones or the ones with the most useful information.

 ## Videos